 Interim enrolment starts on the first day of the month following the moment on which it is established that you meet all conditions of enrolment.
-However, that is unless you indicate that you prefer to be enrolled at a later date.
-Please note that enrolment always starts on the first day of a month.
-Retroactive enrolment is not possible .
+However, that is unless you indicate that

-&lt;sup>2 Article 9 applies to enrolment a post-initial master's programme.
+2 Article 9 applies to enrolment a post-initial master's programme.

-&lt;sup>3 There are exceptions to this, for example if the program has a different regular starting moment (February 1 intake and the Pilot Flexibilization Part-time) In that case, enrollment runs from the regular starting moment until August 31 and then the student must re-enroll in the program (re-enrollment).
-In the context of the Education and Examination Regulations.
+3 Exceptions to this are possible, for example if the programme has a different regular start time (1 February intake and the Pilot Flexibilisation Part-time) In that case, the enrolment runs from the regular start moment up to and including 31 August and then the student must re-enrol for the programme (re-enrolment).
+In the context of the Education and Examination Regulations (HU-OER), an academic year may be defined differently.
+See also Article 30 of the HU Registration Regulations.